England Football Online

 Opposition Neutral ground only

 Kuwait and England have met only once on neutral ground, in Spain at World Cup 1982.
-Technically speaking, Andorra and San Marino have been met on neutral territory, although still considered as away matches, this was to cater for the demanding crowd numbers, and of course, the ensueing financial rewards.
+Also, Algeria and England have also met only once in South Africa at the 2010 World Cup Finals.
+Technically speaking, Andorra has only been met on neutral territory, although still considered as away matches, this was to cater for the demanding crowd numbers, and of course, the ensuing financial rewards.
+Serbia is the lates country to be played on neutral territory, in Germany during Euro 2024.

-Afghanistan, Algeria, American Samoa, Angola, Anguilla, Antigua and Barbuda, Armenia, Aruba, Bahamas, Bahrain, Bangladesh, Barbados, Belize, Benin, Bermuda, Bhutan, Bolivia, Bosnia-Herzegovina, Botswana, British Virgin Islands, Brunei Darussalam, Burkina Faso, Burundi, Cambodia, Cape Verde Islands, Cayman Islands, Central African Republic, Chad, Chinese Taipei, Comoros, Congo, Congo DR, Cook Islands, Costa Rica, Cote d'Ivoire, Cuba, Djibouti, Dominica, Dominican Republic, El Salvador, Equatorial Guinea, Eritrea, Ethiopia, Faeroe Islands, Fiji, Gabon, Gambia, Ghana, Grenada, Guam, Guatemala, Guinea, Guinea-Bissau, Guyana, Haiti, Honduras, Hong Kong (officially), India, Indonesia, Iran, Iraq, Jordan, Kenya, Korea DPR (North), Kyrgyzstan, Laos, Latvia, Lebanon, Lesotho, Liberia, Libya, Lithuania, Macau, Madagascar, Malawi, Maldives, Mali, Mauritania, Mauritius, Mongolia, Montenegro, Montserrat, Mozambique, Myanmar, Namibia, Nepal, Netherlands Antilles, New Caledonia, Nicaragua, Niger, Oman, Pakistan, Palestine, Panama, Papua New Guinea, Philippines, Puerto Rico, Qatar, Rwanda, Samoa, Sao Tome e Principe, Senegal, Serbia, Seychelles, Sierra Leone, Singapore, Solomon Islands, Somalia, Sri Lanka, St Kitts and Nevis, St Lucia, St Vincent/Grenadines, Sudan, Suriname, Swaziland, Syria, Tahiti, Tajikstan, Tanzania, Thailand, Timor-Leste, Togo, Tongo, Turkmenistan, Turks and Caicos Islands, Uganda, United Arab Emirates, US Virgin Islands, Uzbekistan, Vanuatu, Venezuela, Vietnam, Yemen, Zambia, and Zimbabwe.
+Afghanistan, American Samoa, Angola, Anguilla, Antigua & Barbuda, Armenia, Aruba, Bahamas, Bahrain, Bangladesh, Barbados, Belize, Benin, Bermuda, Bhutan, Bolivia, Botswana, British Virgin Islands, Brunei Darussalam, Burundi, Burkina Faso, Cambodia, Cape Verde Islands, Cayman Islands, Central African Republic, Chad, Chinese Taipei, Comoros, Congo, Congo DR, Cook Islands, Cuba, Curaçao, Djibouti, Dominica, Dominican Republic, El Salvador, Equatorial Guinea, Eritrea, Ethiopia, Faroe Islands, Fiji, Gabon, Gambia, Gibraltar, Grenada, Guam, Guatemala, Guinea, Guinea-Bissau, Guyana, Haiti, Hong Kong, India, Indonesia, Iraq, Jordan, Kenya, Korea DPR, Kyrgyzstan, Laos, Latvia, Lebanon, Lesotho, Liberia, Libya, Macau, Madagascar, Malawi, Maldives, Mali, Mauritania, Mauritius, Mongolia, Montserret, Mozambique, Myanmar, Namibia, Nepal, New Caledonia, Nicaragua, Niger, Oman, Pakistan, Palestine, Papua New Guinea, Philippines, Puerto Rico, Qatar, Rwanda, Samoa, Sáo Tomí e Príncipe, St. Kitts & Nevis, St Lucia, St. Vincent & Grenadines, Seychelles, Sierra Leone, Singapore, Solomon Islands, Somalia, South Sudan, Sri Lanka, Sudan, Suriname, Swaziland, Syria, Tahiti, Tajikistan, Tanzania, Thailand, Timor-Leste, Togo, Tonga, Turkmenistan, Turks & Caicos Islands, Uganda, United Arab Emirates, US Virgin Islands, Uzbekistan, Vanuatu, Venezuela, Vietnam, Yemen, Zambia and Zimbabwe.

 Opposition Countries yet to be played in England